Shout at the Döner

-Shout at the Döner is a studio album by American electronic musician Kid606.
+Shout at the Döner is the tenth studio album by American electronic musician Kid606.
 The cover art of Shout At The Döner is based on the cover art of Shout at the Devil by Mötley Crüe.
 The record sleeve was designed by Sandra Boeckmann.
 The album is separated into four movements.
 Remixes of the songs "Be Monophobic With Me", "Samhain California", and "Baltimorrow's Parties" appear on the Be Monophobic With Me EP.
 Many of the songs also appear remixed on his Dance With The Chorizo.